inductiva/inductiva/docs-sources/sfincs/setup-test.md

 ```

 ## Step 2: Verify the Task Status
 After the simulation completes, a task summary will be displayed in your terminal.
 If the task status shows **Success**, congratulations!
-You've successfully run an XBeach simulation.
+You've successfully run an SFINCS simulation.

 You're ready to start running simulations seamlessly!